 Caroline Mustard, Art

 Caroline trained as a painter at Brighton University’s prestigious Faculty of the Arts where she specialized in oils and gouache.
 She has adopted the iPad as her canvas of choice and has become internationally known for her work with the award winning app Paper by Fiftythree.
 Her work can be viewed on her blog at carolinemustard.tumblr.com and www.artsy.net www.carolinemustard.com

 Jane Suiei Naito has studied Ikebana for over 15 years with certificates from the Sogetsu School of Ikebana.
 She is a board member of the Sogetsu San Francisco Branch and the Ikebana Teachers Federation.
 She has taught in San Francisco and Alameda since 2014.
 Her arrangements have been exhibited at the de Young Museum’s annual Bouquets to Art exhibit, Filoli’s annual Mother’s Day flower show, Ikebana International, and Sogetsu San Francisco Branch’s flower shows.
 Ikebana Now on Facebook

 Kate Nowell joined Filoli’s staff as a horticulturist in 2010.
 After leaving to complete graduate work in Museum Studies and Botany at the University of Washington, she returned to Filoli in the role of Garden Supervisor.
 Kate has worked as a residential maintenance gardener in San Francisco and the Peninsula.
 She earned a BS in Biology from Boston College and trained at the Merritt College Aesthetic Pruning Program.
 Kate is an ISA Certified Arborist specializing in aesthetic tree pruning and fruit tree pruning.

-Tiffanie Turner, Art
+Amber Turner, Botanical Art